coderitual/react-ui-interactions/README.md

 A collection of UI concepts packed into one fully functional react application.
 The idea behind is to leverage the latest community practices to provide useful patterns for your real-world project.
 It covers basic areas such as: __navigation, data fetching, animations & transitions, shared state, authentication, responsiveness__ but also more specific __UI elements__.
 All these topics are grouped into easy to follow folders structure.

 ## Why?
 Building web application requires solving many UI problems.
 There are a ton of libraries that help to solve a prticular case but very often you would come up with your own solution.
-If that's the case, this repository allows you to discover useful patterns for typical challenges while working on user interfaces.
+In that case this repository allows you to discover useful patterns for typical challenges while working on user interfaces.

 ## Features
 Principles which drive this project are as follows: